 TRANSITION OF THE MASTER OF SCIENCE PROGRAM TO A PRACTICE-ORIENTED DOCTORAL DEGREE PROGRAM

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on Jan.
 1, 2022, or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
-The program plans to submit its application to the COA for approval to award the Doctor of Nursing Practice (DNP) degree in late 2020.
-Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in 2021.
+The last cohort of Master’s students started the program in May 2021, and will complete the program in August 2023.

 This is a program offered by Saint Mary’s University of Minnesota Graduate School of Health and Human Services.
 The qualified Registered Nurse is admitted to Saint Mary’s University of Minnesota and is directed toward the goal of earning a Master of Science in Nurse Anesthesia.
 Saint Mary’s University believes in building and developing on the baccalaureate base with emphasis on a strong scientific and technical background.
 Graduates will be prepared to practice in a wide variety of settings and in diverse methods of administering a safe anesthetic.
 The graduate is eligible to write the certification examination as offered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
 Successful completion of the examination entitles the graduate to be known as a Certified Registered Nurse Anesthetist.